Angular Material Form Controls, Form Field and Input Examples

 Form Field Examples

-The Angular Material Form Field is the wrapper for the other form controls elements such as input, text-area, select, radio button, checkbox, etc. Also, advanced the style for the components that wrapped by this Form field.
-The Angular Material Form Field using <mat-form-field> tag.
+The Angular Material Form Field is the wrapper for the other form control elements, such as input, textarea, select, radio button, checkbox, etc. Also, advanced the style for the components that were wrapped by this Form field.
+The Angular Material Form Field uses the <mat-form-field> tag.

 Basic Form Fields

-This example show you a basic form fields usage that wrap input, textarea, and select components.
-We can use `src/app/app.component.html` then replace the content of <div class="content" role="main"> element.
+This example shows you a basic form field usage that wraps input, textarea, and select components.
+We can use `src/app/app.component.html`, then replace the content of the <div class="content" role="main"> element.

 <div class="form-container">